Dana is a gift given from the heart.

 Since its inception in 1999, the Still Water MPC has been guided by an ancient Buddhist principle known as Dana or Generosity.
 What this has meant in practice is that most of our activities and programs have no required fee.
 When there are fees, such as for retreats, provisions are made so that those with limited financial resources can still attend.
 No one has been turned away.

-The other side of Dana, which has supported the teaching of mindfulness for thousands of years, is that people who come to activities, or simply appreciate what is done, make donations so that the teaching can continue.
+Another essential aspect of Dana is that people who come to activities, or simply appreciate what is done, make donations so that the teaching can continue.
 Donations of time, expertise, and financial resources make it possible for Still Water to continue to offer programs and activities.
-It is an economy of gifts – in which everyone gives freely from their hearts.
+It is an economy of gifts — in which everyone gives freely from their hearts.
 The givers and the receivers inter-are.

 Where does Dana go?

 Donations support rental fees, operational costs, community supplies, scholarships to Plum Village retreats, class expenses, and especially, remuneration for Still Water’s Senior Teacher, whose full-time work is to teach mindfulness and manage our community.
 The amount of remuneration is set each year by the Still Water MPC Board of Directors, with the understanding that it is fully paid only when resources allow.
-More information about Still Water’s income and expenses is available on the Our Organic Organization page and in our 2021 December Letter to the Still Water community.
+More information about Still Water’s income and expenses is available on the Our Organic Organization page.

 How much is enough?